Our Policies and Approach

 Subscription Concert for Children

-A four-hand piano performance
+A four-hand piano performance by a young soloist,

-an audition, and Michie Koyama,
+who passed an audition, and Michie Koyama,

-one of Japan’s top pianists,
+one of Japan’s top pianists, with the orchestra -

-Young musicians passed an
+Young musicians who pass an audition

-to perform with
+receive the opportunity to perform

-Tokyo Symphony Orchestra
+with Tokyo Symphony Orchestra

 Suntory Hall Keizo Saji Junior Program Seat